-Description: The double-barred finch (Taeniopygia bichenovii), or Owl Finch, is an estrildid finch found in dry savannah, tropical (lowland) dry grassland and shrubland habitats in northern and eastern Australia.
-They are sometimes referred to as Bicheno's finch; and also as owl finch, owing to the dark ring of feathers around their faces.
+Description: Double-barred finches for sale, or Owl Finch (Taeniopygia bichenovii) is an estrildid finch found in dry savannah, tropical lowlands, dry grassland, and shrubland habitats in northern and eastern Australia.
+They are sometimes referred to as Bicheno's finches and owing to the dark ring of feathers around their faces.
 The name of the species commemorates James Ebenezer Bicheno, a colonial secretary of Van Diemen's Land appointed in September 1842.
 The Owl finch needs generous housing, and does best in a larger space.
-An aviary is great, one that’s full of branches and safe foliage.
+An aviary that’s full of branches and safe foliage is a great choice for the Owl Finch.
 They will get along with most other Australian and Old World finches, as well as canaries, but they don’t like to be crowded.

 Song/Call: Click to hear the Owl Finch

 Size: Approximately 4.33"

 Life Span: Up to 10 years

 Sexing: Monomorphic (visually difficult to sex).
 DNA testing is available to ensure desired gender.

 If there is not a gender option listed for this bird on our website, that particular species is 'monomorphic', which means we’re unable to determine gender without DNA testing.
 DNA testing is an additional $99 per bird to be tested.
 If you want us to do our best without DNA testing, just make a note in the comment section of your order letting us know your preference.
 Please note that if no DNA testing is ordered, we are unable to guarantee a preferred gender but will do our best.
 See our FAQs for more info.

 Temperament: Social, friendly, active, peaceful.
 Owl finches are also active little birds and curious, too.
 They will come check anything new added to their aviary or flight cage.